josephwan21/calculator-security-demo/SCAN_ANALYSIS.md

 None

 ## SAST Results (CodeQL)
-- Total issues: X
+- Total issues: 1
-- By type: [breakdown]
+- By type: Vulnerability Alerts - Code Scanning Alert

+Running a Flask application with debug mode enabled may allow an attacker to gain access through the Werkzeug debugger.

 ## Recommendations
-[Based on findings, what should be prioritized?]
+Ensure that Flask applications that are run in a production environment have debugging disabled.